codefellows-seattle-javascript-401d22/37-cookies-and-auth/lab-bessie/README.md

 3. Within the directory `lab-bessie` in your terminal run `npm i` to install dependancies.

-4. `touch .dev.env` in `lab-bessie` and add `API_URL=http://localhost:3000` to the file in your editor of choice.

-5. To build the application locally, run `npm run watch`.
+4. To build the application locally, run `npm run watch`.
 This will build the app in memory.

-6. Access the app by navigating to `http://locahost:8080` in your browser.
+5. Access the app by navigating to `http://locahost:8080` in your browser.